OnlyJ22/StudyToWGU/CS 109/Ch5.md

 * `setToolTipText` improves **usability** with hover-based tips.
 * All form elements are placed on a **`JPanel`**, which is added to a **`JFrame`**.
 * `setBounds(x, y, width, height)` is used to **position and size** these elements.

----

-Let me know the next topic you'd like formatted!
-Here is your content on **Event-Driven Programming in Java**, formatted using your preferred structure:

----

 ### Section 13: Event-Driven Programming in Java